Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 		OK Hello from the AWS IoT Console

-Further Exploration
+Further exploration
 ********************

-Now that your CCM module is connected and you can try out the different capabilities of the product.
+With your CCM module now connected to your Product Cloud you can try out the different capabilities of the product.
 Here are a few suggestions:

 * Run an Over-the-Air firmware update process
 * Try out other CCM Commands

-Setting up a serial terminal on the PC
+Setting up a serial terminal on your PC
 *****************************************

 .. note:: The following instructions are only for a Windows PC.

-The IFW956810 CCM evaluation kit should be recognized by the PC when connected to it.
-If the device is recognized, COM ports will be available in the Device Manager.
+The IFW956810 CCM evaluation kit should be recognized by your PC as soon as you connect it.
+If the device is not recognized, you will need to install the FTDI USB to UART Bridge Virtual Communication Port drivers from this `link <https://ftdichip.com/drivers/vcp-drivers/>`_.
+For more information, see the Troubleshooting section.

 If the device is not recognized, you need to install the FTDI USB to UART Bridge Virtual Communication Port drivers from this `link <https://ftdichip.com/drivers/vcp-drivers/>`_.
 For more information, see the Troubleshooting section.

 Determine the COM port number
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Determine the COM port number from the Device Manager.
+Once you’ve connected your device, open Windows Device Manager.
+If your device was recognized you will notice new COM ports appearing in Windows Device Manager.
+You need to use Windows Device Manager to determine the COM port number assigned to your CCM kit, as below:

   .. image:: img/gsd-9.png
 	    :align: center

+..
+Note:: You need to choose the higher of the two COM port numbers, in this example it would be COM29.

 Serial terminal settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Next, you need to configure your serial terminal.
+The example below uses Tera Term, which you can download here, but you can use another suitable serial terminal.

-1. Open a terminal such as Tera Term.
+1. Open your terminal

-2. Choose the higher of the COM port numbers for the IFW956810 CCM evaluation kit.
+2. Find the higher of the COM port numbers assigned by Windows to your CCM evaluation kit, as described in the previous section

-3. Select **Set Up** > **Serial port**.
+3. Select **Set Up**, and **Serial port**.

-4. Select the settings as follows:
+4. Configure the settings as shown in the screenshot below

    .. image:: img/gsd-10.png
 	    :align: center

-5. Select **Set Up** > **Terminal**.
+5. Select **Set Up**, and **Terminal**.

 6. Do the following: